[robotics-worldwide] [jobs] PostDoc Opening at LIRMM Montpellier: Design of a whole-body humanoid state observer to detect undesired contacts

 These researches and developments must be demonstrated in challenging domestic environments and human assistance scenarios involving Aldebaran’s ROMEO and Kawada’s HRP-4 humanoid robots.

 Locations: the postdoc will be conducted at the CNRS-UM2 LIRMM at Montpellier, France.
-The LIRMM Robotics Department is organized in 5 project-teams, covering research in automatics, signal and image processing, and mechanical design.
+The LIRMM Robotics Department is organised in 5 project-teams, covering research in automatics, signal and image processing, and mechanical design.
 Specifically, the ROMEO 2 project is carried out by the IDH (Interactive Digital Humans) team, along with various other cutting-edge French research laboratories, and with industrial partner Aldebaran.
 Montpellier (population 265000), located in southern France, is the capital of the Languedoc-Roussillon region, as well as the fastest growing city in France over the past 25 years.
 The city is situated on hilly ground only 10 kilometers inland from the Mediterranean coast.
 The monthly mean temperature ranges from 7.1 °C in January to 23.4 °C in July.

 Interested candidates shall send a detailed CV with a short motivation letter to the following advisory team: